William F. “Buffalo Bill” Cody

 A Legend is Born

 William F. “Buffalo Bill” Cody was born just west of the Mississippi River near LeClaire, Iowa, on February 26, 1846.
-At the age of 12, he worked for a wagon train headed to Fort Laramie, Wyoming; the next year, he participated in the gold rush to Colorado; and at age 15, he reportedly rode for the Pony Express.
-By the end of his life, Buffalo Bill had come to symbolize the American frontier itself.
+At age 12, he worked for a wagon train headed to Fort Laramie, Wyoming; the next year, he participated in the gold rush to Colorado; and at 15, he reportedly rode for the Pony Express.
+By the end of his life, he had come to symbolize the American frontier itself.

 In 1867, Cody hunted buffalo for the Kansas Pacific Railroad work crews, earning his moniker “Buffalo Bill” and his reputation as an expert shot.
-The next year, he was employed by the United States Army as a civilian scout and guide for the Fifth Cavalry.
+The next year, he was employed by the U.S. Army as a civilian scout and guide for the Fifth Cavalry.
 His experience and skills as a plainsman made him an invaluable tracker and fighter.
-In 1872, Cody became one of only four civilian scouts to be awarded the U.S. Congressional Medal of Honor during the Indian Wars for valor in action.
+On April 26, 1872, Cody became one of only four civilian scouts to be awarded the U.S. Congressional Medal of Honor during the Indian Wars for valor in action.
+(He was later declared ineligible for the medal and stricken from the roll in 1917, but his name was reinstated in 1989 by the Army Board for Correction of Military Records.)

 The First “Media Events”